 Report your sightings

 Use the online form to report a whale, dolphin, or seal/sea lion sighting.
 Your sighting report will be recorded in a database of marine mammal sightings from all around New Zealand.

 Alternatively, you can download the Hector's Dolphin Sightings App to report all your marine mammal sightings.
-This data get shared directly with DOC.
+The app was developed by Whale and Dolphin Conservation and SaferMe in collaboration with DOC.
+The data collected by the app gets shared directly with DOC.

 This information will help us determine things like population sizes, breeding rates and movement patterns.
 This helps us to look after them.

 Have you seen me? brochure (PDF, 1,058K) Report marine mammal sightings and learn more about spotting Hector’s/Māui dolphin, southern right whales, humpback whales, and blue whales.